-In existing homes, it's easier to install radiant heating in the walls and ceiling than under the floor, yet it offers the same—and in some cases even better—benefits.
+In existing homes, it's easier to install radiant heating in the walls than under the floor—often an affordable compromise for energy efficient comfort.

 Think “radiant heating” and you’re likely to think of floors.
-But did you know that radiant heat panels can also be installed in your ceiling and your walls to offer the same clean, quiet, even heat for which the floor system is known?
-In fact, in the 1950s and ‘60s, electric radiant ceilings were quite popular.
-As the price of electricity climbed, however, these panels became too costly to operate.
-Fortunately, there are new systems out there, like those from Warmboard, Inc. Warmboard radiant panels hold flexible tubing that carries warm water from your home’s gas furnace or oil burner and transfers that heat to the interior of your home.
-The result is exquisite comfort.
+But did you know that radiant heat panels can also be installed in your walls to offer the same clean, quiet, even heat for which the floor system is known?

 To get a nice, enveloping heat in any room, you can install radiant panels in the bottom four-foot section of your walls.
 If you have a room with high ceilings, however, you can extend the range of the installation up to eight feet.
 It’s important to insulate properly behind your radiant walls, so be sure your contractor is familiar with this requirement and installs the system properly.

 Also, when planning the location of your radiant panels, remember that the system works best with a “line-of-sight” layout.
 This means you’ll be most comfortable with the least number of barriers between you and the wall in which you install the system.